 Advance Notice Proposals and Nominations.
 In addition, our Bylaws require that, if a stockholder desires to introduce a stockholder proposal, other than a nomination for the election of directors, at the 2024 annual meeting of stockholders, notice of such proposal must be delivered in writing to the Company's Secretary at the above address no earlier than the close of business on January 13, 2024 and no later than the close of business on February 12, 2024.
-However, if the 2024 annual meeting of stockholders is more than 30 days before or more than 70 days after the anniversary date of this year's annual meeting, the stockholder's notice must be delivered no earlier than the close of business on the 120th day prior to such annual meeting and no later than the close of business on the later of the 90th day prior to such meeting or the 10th day following the date on which public announcement of the meeting date is first made by the Company.
+However, if the 2024 annual meeting of stockholder's notice must be delivered no earlier than the close of business on February 12, 2024.
+However, if the 2024 annual meeting of stockholder's notice must be delivered no earlier than the close of business on the 120th day prior to such annual meeting and no later than the close of business on the 120th day prior to such annual meeting and no later than the close of business on the 120th day prior to such annual meeting of stockholder's notice must be delivered no serilier than the close of business on the 120th day prior to such annual meeting and no later than the close of business on the 120th day prior to such annual meeting of stockholder's notice must be delivered is first made by the Company.
 If a stockholder desires to nominate a director at the 2024 annual meeting of stockholders, our Bylaws require that notice of such nomination be delivered in writing to the Company's Secretary at the above address no later than February 12, 2024.
-However, in the event that the 2024 annual meeting of stockholders is more than 30 days before or more than 60 days after the anniversary date of this year's annual meeting, the stockholder's notice must be so delivered no later than the close of business on the seventh day following the date on which notice of such meeting is first given to stockholders.
+However, in the event that the 2024 annual meeting of stockholder's notice or more than 60 days after the anniversary date of this year's annual meeting, the stockholder's notice must be so delivered no later than the close of business on business on the seventh day following the date on which notice of such meeting is first given to stockholders.
 The notice of such written proposal or nomination must comply with our Bylaws.
 The chairman of the meeting may refuse to acknowledge or introduce any stockholder proposal or nomination if notice thereof is not received within the applicable deadlines or does not comply with our Bylaws.
 In addition, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19, the SEC's universal proxy rule, no later than March 13, 2024 (or, if the 2024 annual meeting of stockholders is called for a date that is more than 30 days before or more than 30 days after such anniversary date, then notice must be provided not later than the close of business on the later of 60 calendar days prior to the 2024 annual meeting of stockholders or the 10th calendar day following the day on which public announcement of the 2024 annual meeting of stockholders is first made by the Company).
 The notice requirement under Rule 14a-19 is in addition to the applicable advance notice requirements under our Bylaws as described above.